SamTherapy/fediverse-imagebot/README.md

 8. Run the bot: \
 `yarn local`

 You're done!
-The bot should post an image to the fediverse instance of your choosing!
+The bot should post a local image to the fediverse instance of your choosing!

 ## Automating the bot
 *TODO: Elaborate more*